whitezom7/TarkovShocker/README.md

 ## Features

 - Sends feedback via OpenShock devices on player damage.
-- Configurable shock intensity and duration.
+- Configurable between shocking and vibration.
+- Intensity is dynamic and sets to the amount of damage you take.
 - Debug mode with console logging.
 - Test key (F7) to trigger feedback manually.